Marikhaker-study/2d-DESTRUCTOR-My-first-game/README.md

 ///////////////

 P.S.
-This game is first game writen down by myself.
+This game is first game written down by myself.

 Game was made in 5 days without knowing anything about sfml, without idea of how the game should look like and i barely could imagine how exactly game making by yourself looks and feels.